 Any ballpark costs and time estimates provided are a courtesy and should not be relied on for budgeting or decision-making.
-Quotations from specialists should be obtained.
+Quotes from specialists should be obtained.
 The word 'Minor' describes any cost up to roughly \$500.

-www.carsondunlop.com ROOFING STRUCTURE ELECTRICAL COOLING INSULATION PLUMBING
+OVERVIEW ROOFING EXTERIOR STRUCTURE ELECTRICAL HEATING COOLING INSULATION PLUMBING INTERIOR

-Sloped roofing material:
+Sloped roofing material: • Asphalt shingles

-Asphalt shingles